 The Real Inbox Zero

-Mango Exchange is designed with inbox zero in mind and lets employees send targeted and personalized messages to anyone in the organization, from any device, without the distractions or frustrations of an inbox cluttered with SPAM or irrelevant messages.
-Because all of the interactions happen internally, organizations can rest assured, knowing that employees are communicating safely and securely, while avoiding phishing or other malicious threats that come with email.
+MangoApps allows employees to send targeted and personalized messages to anyone in the organization, from any device, without the distractions or frustrations of an inbox cluttered with SPAM or irrelevant messages.
+Because all of the interactions happen internally, your organization can rest assured, knowing that employees are communicating safely and securely, while avoiding phishing or other malicious threats that come with email.
 Productivity is also boosted with built-in calendaring, notes, and to-do lists.
-Mango Exchange aims to widely replace email inboxes for internal-facing employees while improving the way that businesses and employees interact.
-To see why employees don’t need email, learn more about Mango Exchange, and contact us to schedule a demo today.
+MangoApps aims to widely replace email inboxes for internal-facing employees while improving the way that businesses and employees interact.